greencardamom/BooksAndWriters/README.md

 grep '<li><a href="/web/20130704043115/http://www.kirjasto.sci.fi' indexsi.htm | grep -oE "sci.fi/[^.]*[^.]" | awk '{split($0,a,"/"); printf("wget --retry-connrefused --waitretry=1 --read-timeout=2 --timeout=5 --tries=1 --no-dns-cache -q -O- -q -O- \"https://web.archive.org/web/20150210175324/http://www.kirjasto.sci.fi/%s.htm\" > %s.htm\n",a[2],a[2])}'
 ```

+Note: wget hangs in about 10% of cases due to the last character ">" missing from the HTML source page (Wayback error) thus the need for all the timeout settings.

-## AWB source code
+### AWB source code

-This project is essentially completed so these scripts are no longer needed.
+The project of updating Wikipedia is essentially complete so these scripts are no longer needed.
 They provide a basis for similar projects
 ie. automatically replacing certain text within a <ref></ref> pair with new text, and/or replacing an external links
 with a new external link.
 This is a common task, in particular as websites go offline and need Wayback replacements
 and/or changing bare URLs to templates (such as migrating all the findagrave.org URLs to the {{findagrave}} template).